hms-dbmi/viv/README.md

 ### About

-Viv is a library with deck.gl layers, viewers, and utility functions/classes for viewering for multi-scale and non-multi-scale image data.
-The layers of our API make it easy to create UI elements with the desired level customization.
+Viv is a JavaScript library providing utilities for rendering primary imaging data.
+Viv supports WebGL-based multi-channel rendering of both pyramidal and non-pyramidal images.
+The rendering components of Viv are provided as Deck.gl layers, making it easy to compose images with existing layers and efficiently update rendering properties within a reactive paradigm.

 ### Avivator

-Also included in this repository is [`Avivator`](http://avivator.gehlenborglab.org), a lightweight "batteries-included" web-based tool for viewing remote microscopy data.
+Also included in this repository is [`Avivator`](http://avivator.gehlenborglab.org), a lightweight "batteries-included" WebGL viewer for remote microscopy data.
 Avivator is a purely client-side program that requires access to Bio-Formats "raw" Zarr or OME-TIFF data over HTTP.
 To use Avivator with your own data, please see the data preparation [tutorial](tutorial/README.md).
 Initial load time for OME-TIFFs can be optimized by generating a special `offsets.json` file containing byte offsets for the associated binary data.
 For more information, see the